Brain Fog & Neuroimmune Shifts

 Hands-on, the work focuses on cranial and cervical restrictions that limit prefrontal access: suboccipital tension, jaw bracing, and cervical mobility patterns that compress vagal tone and cerebrospinal fluid dynamics.
 When those restrictions narrow the gut-immune-vagus axis, cognitive clearing becomes difficult regardless of what’s addressed at the dietary or supplemental level.
 Releasing those patterns — alongside glycemic stabilization — is often what reopens bandwidth.

 A Vital Signal Check identifies the terrain patterns driving your cognitive shifts — 45 minutes.
-If cranial/cervical restriction is the primary driver, a Midlife Body Reset addresses those structural patterns directly — 90 minutes.
+If cranial/cervical restriction is the primary driver, a Midlife Body Reset addresses those structural patterns directly — 90 minutes of hands-on naturopathic brain fog care.
 From there, the Vital Ground rebuilds the system so clarity returns without pushing.